rscode67/Community-Science-Museum/README.md

 The Brief

-Community Science Museum Project
-Design an engaging, informative, and user-friendly website for a new interactive science museum opening in your city.

-The Brief
 An interactive science museum called the Community Science Museum is opening in your town/city.
 Its core target audience is primary and middle school children (ages 7-15) and families with young children.

 The website should be informative and engaging, encouraging viewers to visit the museum.
 It should also be responsive and easy to use on various devices.
 Peer/Teacher review is recommended.